HimanshuKantharia/RailTourism/README.md

 # RailTourism
-A lite PHP project for Project submission.
+A light PHP project for Project submission.